-The Council continues to operate within its approved treasury management strategy and focus on the efficient management of working capital.
-At the present time, returns on investments are typically lower than those payable on borrowing and therefore we are holding minimum levels of cash balances to reduce the cost of carry.
-A minimum investment balance of £11m is held to ensure immediate cash needs of the Council are always covered.
+The council continues to operate within its approved treasury management strategy and focus is on the efficient management of working capital.
+Returns on investments remain lower than those payable on borrowing and therefore we are maintaining minimum cash balances to reduce the cost of carry.
+The Coronavirus pandemic has already led to some material changes in the council's normal cash flows and this has necessarily required increased oversight in terms of the treasury management function.
+Maintaining liquidity in the current environment is essential.

-The Council is experiencing ongoing pressures and uncertainty in relation to business rates which are being negatively affected by valuations and appeals.
-As a consequence, the Council continues to hold a provision in its accounts based upon the level of appeals received from businesses, the likelihood of success and potential write offs.
-The provision is subject to regular review taking into account the number of appeals and the latest information on the probability of success.
+The council is experiencing ongoing pressures and uncertainty in relation to business rates which are being negatively affected by valuations and appeals and ongoing economic uncertainty.
+Consequently, the council continues to hold a provision in its accounts based upon the level of appeals received from businesses, the likelihood of success and potential write offs.
+The provision is subject to regular review considering the number of appeals and the latest information on the probability of success.